wndrsn1/ICESAT2-Satellite-Data-Collocations/README.md

 ![alt text](https://github.com/wndrsn1/MODIS-ICESAT2-Satellite-Data/blob/main/Collocation_Data/Heat%20Density%20Map.png)

+This directory downloads and processes MODIS, CALIPSO, and ICESAT2 data to obtain collocations for the years 2019-2023.

 In order to use access satellite data, first create an account here: https://www.earthdata.nasa.gov/

   Generate a user token and save it for later on

-With miniconda installed, MakeCollocationsVirtualEnv.py can be used to set up the virtual environment and libraries needed to run the repository.
+With miniconda installed, config.py can be used to set up the virtual environment and libraries needed to run the repository.

-ATL data download program can be found here https://nsidc.org/data/data-access-tool/ATL04/versions/6
+The ICESAT2 data download program can be found here https://nsidc.org/data/data-access-tool/ATL04/versions/6

   Enter the preferred coordinate and time window and click download.
-Open the program and paste the user token into the program
+Open the program and paste the user token into the program.

-MOD06_L2 data can be downloaded using the DownloadMODISData.py program.
-Enter the user token into the access_token variable to begin downloading.
+MODIS data can be downloaded using the DownloadMODISData.py program.

+CALIPSO data can be downloaded using the DownloadCALIPSO.py program.

-Collocations data can be found by using CollocationsByWeek.py, simply enter the relevant file storage and configure date and time tolerances.
+Collocations data can be found by using CollocationsByWeek.py, simply enter the relevant file storage and configure collocation and time tolerances.

   To save memory, the data is analyzed and converted to a CSV file on a week by week basis.